zowe/docs-site/docs/contribute/contributing-to-doc.md

 # Contributing to Documentation

 *  Overview, contact on slack
+   *  overiew of?
+This section explains a
+   *  @slack channel
 *  Site organization/important files/how releases work
 *  Basic tools/setup for those that aren’t familiar although these are.
 *  Processes (open an issue, open a PR, etc…)